Both Maine Casinos Post Steady Growth In October

 The modest but consistent gains at both properties highlight resilient player interest amid a competitive regional gaming landscape, where visitors from New England flock to the Pine Tree State’s slots and table games for entertainment and excitement.

-Leading the pack was Oxford Casino Hotel in southern Maine, which generated $8.2m in revenue - a 0.8% increase from $8.1m in October 2024.
+Leading the pack was Oxford Casino Hotel in southern Maine, which generated $8.2 million in revenue, a 0.8% increase from $8.1 million in October 2024.

-Slot machines remained the powerhouse, pulling in $7.03m (up 0.4%), while table games showed stronger momentum with $1.14m in revenue, a 2.4% rise from the prior year.
+Slot machines remained the powerhouse, pulling in $7.03 million (up 0.4%), while table games showed stronger momentum with $1.14 million in revenue, a 2.4% rise from the prior year.

-The Oxford Casino Hotel, located just over the New Hampshire border, has been a premier gaming destination since 2012 after earning voter approval in 2010.
+The Oxford Casino Hotel, located just over the New Hampshire border, has been a premier gaming destination since 2012, having earned voter approval in 2010.

-The venue features nearly 1,000 slot and video poker machines, along with nearly 30 table games including blackjack, roulette and craps.
-It is owned by Churchill Downs Incorporated.
+The venue features nearly 1,000 slot and video poker machines, as well as almost 30 table games, including blackjack, roulette, and craps.
+Churchill Downs Incorporated owns it.

-The casino expanded in 2017 with the opening of a four-story, 107-room hotel equipped with modern amenities such as pull-out sofas, movie and dining options and electric vehicle chargers.
+The casino expanded in 2017 with the opening of a four-story, 107-room hotel equipped with modern amenities, including pull-out sofas, movie and dining options, and electric vehicle chargers.

 The OX Pub, located on-site, serves New England favorites.
 The casino offers smoke-free, non-stop entertainment that works well for day trips or overnight stays.

-Nearby attractions include Portland, Freeport, lakes, mountains and ocean beaches.
-It also offers Oxford Rewards, a loyalty program allows guests to earn benefits like free slot play and dining.
+Nearby attractions include Portland, Freeport, lakes, mountains, and ocean beaches.
+It also offers Oxford Rewards, a loyalty program that enables guests to earn benefits, including complimentary slot play and dining.

-Maine’s first slots location opened in 2005, became a full casino in 2012, and is owned by Penn Entertainment.
+Maine’s first slots location opened in 2005, became a complete casino in 2012, and is owned by Penn Entertainment.

 Its gaming options include 800–900 slots, table games, and a poker room.